OpenDSA/OpenDSA/RST/en/Design/DesignPatterns.rst

 for that output device.
 That is, we wish to hand to the object the appropriate ":term:`strategy`" for accomplishing the details of the rendering task.
-Thus, this approach is called the :term:`Strategy design pattern`.
+Thus, this approach is called the :term:`strategy` design pattern.

 The Strategy design pattern can be used to create generalized sorting functions.